HiLab-git/PyMIC_examples/seg_full_sup/3d_prostate/README.md

 The obtained average Dice score by default setting should be close to 88.04%, and the Average Symmetric Surface Distance (ASSD) is 1.41 mm.
 You can try your efforts to improve the performance with different networks or training strategies by changing the configuration file `config/unet3d.cfg`.

+## 3. Segmentation with other networks

+For the other networks, please replace `config/unet3d.cfg` by the corresponding configuration files during the training and prediction stages.
+See `config/***.cfg` for examples of other networks, such as UNet2D5, UNet3D_ScSE and LCOVNet.